microsoft/CEDAR.GitHub.Collector/Pipelines/GitHub/Collectors/README.md

 ## 8. Run the Azure Functions Locally with Visual Studio Code

-In VisualStudio, select the Debug solution configuration and run the GutHub.Collectors.Functions
+In Visual Studio, select the Debug solution configuration and run GutHub.Collectors.Functions.

-After the functions Initialize you will see “Now listening on http://0.0.0.0.7071”

 ### Test the Onboarding Collector

 Create a storage queue named `onboarding`.
-Test the Onboarding function by adding the following message to the onboarding queue in your storage account":
+To test the Onboarding function, onboard this repository by adding the following message to the onboarding queue in your storage account:
 ```
 {
-    "OrganizationId": #####,
+    "OrganizationId": 6154722,
-    "OrganizationLogin": "xxxxx",
+    "OrganizationLogin": "microsoft",
-    "RepositoryId": #####,
+    "RepositoryId": 282058629,
-    "RepositoryName": "xxxxx”,
+    "RepositoryName": "CEDAR.GitHub.Collector”,
     "OnboardingType": "Repository",
     "IgnoreCache": true
 }